stellar/stellar-demo-wallet/README.md

 ## Getting A Test Account Up and Running

+You can use the demo wallet to interact with the following anchor services:

+* Regulated Assets API ([SEP-8])
+* Hosted Deposit and Withdrawals ([SEP-24])
+* Deposit & Withdrawal API ([SEP-6])
+* Cross-Border Payments API ([SEP-31])

-You can use the demo wallet to test Regulated Assets ([SEP-8]), Hosted Deposit and Withdrawal ([SEP-24]) and Cross-Border Payments ([SEP-31]) with any home domain that has a Stellar Info File (also known as [SEP-1], or a stellar.toml file).
-The instructions below are for demo-ing standard integrations supported by Stellar test server, testanchor.stellar.org or by the [SEP-8] reference server, sep8-server.dev.stellar.org.
+You can connect to any domain that has a Stellar Info File (also known as [SEP-1], or a stellar.toml file).

+The instructions below are for demo-ing standard integrations supported by Stellar test server, testanchor.stellar.org, or by the [SEP-8] reference server, sep8-server.dev.stellar.org.
 For these integrations, the logs to the right of the screen will show every network call.